-Balaam said to the angel of the LORD, “I erred because I did not know that you were standing in my way.
+Balaam said to the messenger of יהוה, “I erred because I did not know that you were standing in my way.
 If you still disapprove, I will turn back.”

-But the angel of the LORD said to Balaam, “Go with the men.
+But the messenger of יהוה said to Balaam, “Go with the men.
 But you must say nothing except what I tell you.”
 So Balaam went on with Balak’s dignitaries.

 So three times, the she-ass sees the angel of the Lord, and Balaam does not.
-Then G-d opens the mouth of the she-ass, who questions why Balaam beats her — has she ever done anything like this before?
+Then G-d opens the mouth of the she-ass, who questions why Balaam beats her.
+She asks, has she ever done anything like this before?
 And G-d “uncovers the eyes” of Balaam, who then realizes his error.

 Sarcastic humor, yes indeed.
-But in addition, Balaam has no reaction to an ass that not only speaks but is a “seer” just as he is and has not only consciousness but a sense of fairness.
-There is an implicit assumption in the story that animals have an equal place at the spiritual round table, and it is only an act of G-d that places them at the mercy of human beings.
+But in addition, Balaam has no reaction to an ass that not only speaks but is also a “seer”.
+More than that, she has not only consciousness but a sense of fairness.
+There is an implicit assumption in the story that animals have an equal place at the spiritual round table.
+It is only an act of G-d that places them at the mercy of human beings.
 That should generate humility in Balaam, but the story tells us something different.

-This leads me to another feature to the story that intrigues me, a characteristic of the she-ass that distinguishes her from her human master, Balaam: her humility.
-The nameless she-ass challenges Balaam’s sense of justice with these words: “Look, I am the ass that you have been riding all along until this day!
+This leads me to another feature to the story that intrigues me.
+The she-ass has a characteristic that distinguishes her from her human master, Balaam: her humility.
+The nameless she-ass challenges Balaam’s sense of justice.
+She says, “Look, I am the ass that you have been riding all along until this day!
 Have I been in the habit of doing thus to you?”
-She has borne her burden and her place in creation faithfully while an arrogant, unseeing, unaware Balaam cites his own exalted sense of self-worth as a reason to cruelly beat her: “You have made a mockery of me!
+She bears her burden and her place in creation faithfully.
+Meanwhile an arrogant, unseeing, unaware Balaam cites his own exalted sense of self-worth as a reason to cruelly beat her.
+He exclaims, “You have made a mockery of me!
 If I had a sword with me, I’d kill you.”

 This makes the wordplay in the story even more significant.
 When Balaam finally sees the angel, it is described in this phrase: